Marine initiatives planned for April 2024 – April 2026

 Regulatory cooperation efforts (domestic and international)

-The proposed changes are intended to complement the regulations of other federal organizations that include express authority to protect marine species, and the marine environment, and they would be developed and implemented in close cooperation with the Department of Fisheries and Ocean in particular.
+The proposed regulations are intended to complement the regulations of other federal organizations that include express authority to protect marine species, and the marine environment, and they would be developed and implemented in close cooperation with the Department of Fisheries and Ocean in particular.

 Consultations

 Transport Canada has engaged with the maritime industry on cost recovery since 2012.
 At the Fall 2017, a Canadian Marine Advisory Council (CMAC) national meeting, TC outlined the changes arising from the Service Fees Act, providing early awareness of the initiative.
 A presentation to seek preliminary feedback was made to industry members at the national plenary sessions of the CMAC national meeting held in November 2018.
 Fee Proposal consultations were put on hold due to other emerging priorities during the Pandemic.
-In year 2024-2025, if approved, the Fee Proposal would be posted on TC’s Let’s Talk Transportation website, presentations on the Fee Proposal will be held at CMAC in Fall 2024 and targeted engagement sessions with certain marine associations, such as fishing industry associations, passenger vessel associations and towing industry associations.
+In year 2024-2025, if approved, the Fee Proposal would be posted on TC’s Let’s Talk Transportation website, presentations on the Fee Proposal will be held at CMAC in Fall 2025 and targeted engagement sessions with certain marine associations, such as fishing industry associations, passenger vessel associations and towing industry associations.

 Departmental contact information